How You Can Beat AI Travel Agencies

 Promises, Promises

-Personally, I’m not convinced that AI-served consumers will warm up to any travel expert.
-Once begun impersonal and non-committal, it stays that way.
-It becomes part of their new intent.
+However, conversely, I’m not convinced that AI-served consumers will warm up to any travel expert summoned from a social ad.
+Once begun impersonal and non-committal via AI, it stays that way.
+Impersonal becomes part of their new intent.
 Most likely, they’ll return to use the AI-itinerary booking tools, and then expect the advisor to iron out any issues with their trip.
 And how many pro advisors would like seeing their role reduced to an itinerary fixer?
 How will they add value at this point in the purchase and build a genuine person-to-person connection?

 AI can be an aid in visualization and pre-trip planning, but if travelers are served with bland, common AI-generated travel descriptions, Chatbot answers, and “cross your fingers” bookings, is this a worthy scenario for your amazing agency?